Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Experiments

+Results (non-adaptive oracle and our approach) in all settings are summarized in Table~\ref{tab:all_task_res}, and several training curves are found in Figure~\ref{fig:comp_results}.
+The detailed training curves and a table of final performance for all intrinsic reward types in all settings can be found in the supplementary material.
+We note the type of the non-adaptive oracle is frequently not \textsc{independent}, indicating that the multi-agent intrinsic rewards introduced in section~\ref{sec:intr_rews} are effective in comparison to a naive application of single agent intrisic reward methods.
+We also include in the supplement a discussion of the behavior of each individual reward type along with videos demonstrating this behavior.

-Figure~\ref{fig:15_2_1_res_main} demonstrates the results of our approach over the course of training on the 2 agent version of \textbf{\textsc{task 1}}in gridworld, and the final results on each task/agent/domain combination can be found in Table~\ref{tab:all_task_res}.
-The full training curves for all settings can be found in the supplementary material.
-We train a team of agents using each of the multi-agent intrinsic reward functions defined in Figure~\ref{fig:intr_rews} individually, and then test our dynamic policy selection approach.
-We find our approach is competitive with, or outperforms the best performing individual exploration method in nearly all tasks.
-This performance is exciting since our method receives no prior information about which type of exploration would work best, while each type carries its own bias.
+\paragraph{Matching the Oracle Performance with a Meta-Policy} We find our approach is competitive with the non-adaptive oracle in nearly all tasks, while only needing the same number of samples as a \emph{single} run (a more fair comparison would allow our method to train for the sum of samples used to identify the oracle).
+This performance is exciting, as our method receives no prior information about the optimal type of exploration, while each type carries its own bias.
 Furthermore, we find our results on the more complex VizDoom domain mirror those in the gridworld, indicating our methods are not limited to discrete domains, assuming a reliable way for measuring the novelty of observations exists.